Brexit information for EU & EEA and Swiss Nationals

 The immigration routes for EU/EEA/Swiss nationals arriving after the transition period are still under discussion with the Home Office and UK Parliament.
 An Immigration White Paper was released in December 2018, which outlined the proposed immigration options for all Non-UK/Irish nationals moving forwards.
 There will now be a 12-month consultation period before a final policy is laid before parliament for approval.
 We will continue to update our webpages as this develops.

+Without a valid EHIC card you could be charged for using the NHS, unless you have alternative private medical insurance.
 You cannot apply for your EHIC in the UK.
-Without it you could be charged for using the NHS, unless you have alternative private medical insurance or Comprehensive Sickness Insurance.

 EU/ EEA and Swiss students are required to have Comprehensive Sickness Insurance (CSI) to be exercising your treaty rights whilst in the UK.
 This includes a valid EHIC card or comprehensive private medical insurance.
 However, you do not need to provide evidence of Comprehensive Sickness Insurance for the EU Settlement Scheme application.
 You can find out more about CSI here:https://www.ukcisa.org.uk/Information--Advice/EU-EEA--Swiss-Students/Staying-in-the-UK-as-a-student#layer-5121